-Reducing Lane Departures Crashes.
-Projects that address run off the road crashes involve vehicles that leave the travel lane and encroach onto the shoulder and beyond or vehicle that shift into an opposing traffic lane and crashes head-on with an oncoming vehicle.
+Reducing Lane Departure Crashes.
+Projects that address run-off-the-road crashes involve vehicles that leave the travel lane and encroach onto the shoulder and beyond, or vehicles that shift into an opposing traffic lane and crash head-on with an oncoming vehicle.
 Improvements such as signage, striping, rumble strips, guard rails, raised pavement markings, and high friction pavement provide safer conditions.

 Improving the Operation of Intersections.
-Intersections are the point on the roadway system where traffic movements most frequently conflict with one another.
+Intersections are the points on the roadway system where traffic movements most frequently conflict with one another.
 Projects that provide improved geometric design and good traffic control can result in an intersection that operates efficiently and safely.
-Measures such as signalization, improved turn lanes, roundabouts, geometric improvements provide heightened safety for motorists.
+Measures such as signalization, improved turn lanes, roundabouts, and geometric improvements provide heightened safety for motorists.